The Best Mountain Bike Helmets of 2025

 Why it’s Great

 One of the most protective half-shell mountain bike helmets on the list, the POC Kortal Race MIPS is all about coverage and keeping your noggin safe.
 At the heart of the POC you’ll find a MIPS Integra liner, extended rear and side coverage, and a visor that’s meant to easily break away during a crash (which may help reduce neck injuries).
-It’s also one of the few models that meets the Dutch NTA 8776 e-bike helmet standard, making it a great option for our pedal-assist friends.
+It’s also one of the few models that meets the Dutch NTA 8776 e-bike helmet standard, making it a great option for those who ride electric mountain bikes.

 How it Compares